opentelekomcloud/docs-next/docs/blueprints/by-use-case/collaboration/deploy-formbricks-on-cce.md

 ## Creating a PostgreSQL Database

 Formbricks requires persistent storage to retain data and configuration across pod restarts.
 While it's technically feasible to deploy a PostgreSQL instance directly within the CCE cluster, this approach introduces operational complexity and shifts responsibility for database management to the application team.
-A more efficient solution is to leverage Open Telekom Cloud's Relational Database Service (RDS).
+A more efficient solution is to leverage T Cloud Public's Relational Database Service (RDS).
 It provides a scalable, fully managed PostgreSQL backend that integrates seamlessly with other managed services on the platform, significantly reducing administrative overhead and ensuring high availability and operational resilience.

-This step involves provisioning a PostgreSQL database instance via Open Telekom Cloud’s RDS service.
+This step involves provisioning a PostgreSQL database instance via T Cloud Public’s RDS service.
 Select an instance class and storage configuration that align with your anticipated workload—consider factors such as expected connection volume, data growth, and performance requirements.
 For production environments, it's recommended to opt for a compute-optimized or memory-optimized instance class, along with provisioned IOPS storage if consistent performance is critical.
 This ensures that Formbricks operates reliably under load and can scale as demand increases.

 ![image](/img/docs/blueprints/by-use-case/security/zitadel/Screenshot_from_2025-04-16_10-54-16.png)